cybex-dev/twilio_voice/README.md

 ### Usage

-The plugin was separated into two classes, the `TwilioVoice.instance` and `TwilioVoice.instance.call`, the first one is in charge of general configuration and the second one is in charge of managing calls.
+The plugin was separated into two classes, the `TwilioVoicePlatform.instance` and `TwilioVoicePlatform.instance.call`, the first one is in charge of general configuration and the second one is in charge of managing calls.

 Register iOS capabilities

 - Add Audio and Voice over IP in background modes

-### TwilioVoice.instance
+### TwilioVoicePlatform.instance

 #### Setting the tokens

-call `TwilioVoice.instance.setTokens` as soon as your app starts.
+call `TwilioVoicePlatform.instance.setTokens` as soon as your app starts.

 - `accessToken` provided from your server, you can see an example cloud function [here](https://github.com/cybex-dev/twilio_voice/blob/master/functions.js).
 - `deviceToken` is automatically handled on iOS, for android you need to pass a FCM token.

-call `TwilioVoice.instance.unregister` to unregister from Twilio, if no access token is passed, it will use the token provided in `setTokens` at the same session.
+call `TwilioVoicePlatform.instance.unregister` to unregister from Twilio, if no access token is passed, it will use the token provided in `setTokens` at the same session.

 ### Call Identifier